 In 2007, the Pittsburgh Mercy Health System refocused its mission, transitioned its hospital-based services to other providers in the region, and returned to its roots of caring for the most vulnerable people in the community.
 Mercy Hospital merged with the UPMC health system in January 2008, and the proceeds of the transaction resulted in the formation of McAuley Ministries, a public foundation and the grant-making arm of Pittsburgh Mercy.

-Today, Pittsburgh Mercy is a member of Trinity Health, one of the largest multi-institutional health care delivery systems in the United States.
+Today, Pittsburgh Mercy is a member of Trinity Health, one of the largest multi-institutional Catholic health care delivery systems in the United States.
 Trinity Health is a family of 115,000 colleagues and nearly 26,000 physicians and clinicians caring for diverse communities across 25 states.
 Pittsburgh Mercy continues to provide services to the most at-risk residents of the Pittsburgh region — persons living with mental illnesses, addictions, intellectual disabilities, as well as those experiencing homelessness, abuse, and isolation.
 In the Catholic tradition of compassion and respect, Pittsburgh Mercy ministers to the whole person — mind, body, and spirit.